RISC-V: External debug system

+Big endian support

+The RISC-V was devised as a little-endian architecture, although having a potential expansion to big-endian mode it was loosely defined as a capacity without any specifications and without describing how the ABI would work with big-endian.
+Lately this loosely defined big-endian support caused some drama in Linux kernel with Torvalds fiercely rejecting the big-endian RISC-V patch proposed by a consulting firm.
+In his own words "Oh Christ.
+Is somebody seriously working on BE support in 2025?".
+The ecosystem for RISC-V Big-Endian is developing but is still small; QEMU 11.1 added RISC-V Big-Endian support in August of 2026.
+There are few chips that support RISC-V Big-Endian mode mostly from the MIPS Technologies which pivoted to RISC-V architecture and abandoned the MIPS Architecture.
+These chips were designed to be a migration path from legacy MIPS to RISC-V. An example of such IP core is the MIPS I8500.
+The CVA6 is an open source RISC-V chip that supports both little and big data accesses.

 Implementations

 Strategic background

 The RISC-V organization maintains a list of RISC-V CPU and SoC implementations.
 Due to trade wars and possible sanctions that would prevent China from accessing proprietary ISAs, as of 2023 the country was planning to shift most of its CPU architectures and designs of microcontrollers (MCUs) to RISC-V cores.

-In 2023, the European Union was set to provide 270 million euros within a so-called Framework Partnership Agreement (FPA) to a single company that was able and willing to carry out a RISC-V CPU development project aimed at supercomputers, servers, and data centers.
+In 2023, the European Union was set to provide 270 million euros within a Framework Partnership Agreement (FPA) to a single company that was able and willing to carry out a RISC-V CPU development project aimed at supercomputers, servers, and data centers.
 The European Union's aim was to become independent from political developments in other countries and to "strengthen its digital sovereignty and set standards, rather than following those of others."

 According to The Register, Chinese media reported in March 2025 from the conference where the server-grade CPU Alibaba DAMO Xuantie C930 was launched that senior Alibaba Cloud executives had predicted that RISC-V would become a mainstream cloud architecture as early as 2030.
-According to Reuters, Chinese government bodies in 2025 were working on "guidance" that would promote widespread use of RISC-V throughout China.
+According to Reuters, Chinese government bodies in 2025 had been working on "guidance" that would promote widespread use of RISC-V throughout China.